 Taxation is a major issue for Australian’s moving overseas and so it is vitally important that you’re aware of the impact that moving overseas will have on your income, on your finances and on your taxes.

 Moving overseas to live and work, or retire takes an enormous amount of planning and organisation.

 It is important to understand how your income, assets and superannuation are taxed, and how both Australia and the United States’ rules apply to your own individual circumstances whilst you are an Australian citizen living abroad.

 Seeking expert assistance from specialist expatriate tax advisors such as our firm can help you in this regard.

-If you wish to understand the tax issues as they apply to your circumstances, and/or to understand your tax exposure in the United States and Australia, and to make your move to the United States as smooth as possible, call or email our team at Expat Tax Services or alternatively, book a tax advisory appointment with our team today.
+If you wish to understand the tax issues as they apply to your circumstances, and/or to understand your tax exposure in the United States and Australia, and to make your move to the United States as smooth as possible, call or email our team at Expat Taxes or alternatively, book a tax advisory appointment with our team today.